AaltoSciComp/python-for-scicomp/content/pandas.rst

 Beyond the basics
 -----------------

-Larger DataFrame operations might be faster using :obj:`~pandas.eval()` with string expressions, `see
+Larger DataFrame operations might be faster using :func:`~pandas.eval` with string expressions, `see
 <https://jakevdp.github.io/PythonDataScienceHandbook/03.12-performance-eval-and-query.html>`__::

 	import pandas as pd